Is a Business Coach Worth It for a Family-Run Business?

 How is working with a business coach different from just talking it through with family?

 Talking it through with family is how you got here.
 The people you'd need to fix it with are the same people the problem involves — and every one of them has a stake in how it gets resolved.
-A business coach has no seat at the dinner table, no stake in the outcome, and no reason to protect anyone's feelings over the health of the business.
+A business coach has no seat at the dinner table, no stake in the outcome, and no reason to protect anyone's interests over the health of the business.
 That's why decisions that have been avoided for years get made in the first month.
 Not because the business coach is magic.
 Because for the first time someone in the room has no reason to soften the answer.

 Is business coaching worth the cost when the business is already making money?

 The business making money is not the same as the business running the way it should.
 Most family-run businesses are profitable and dysfunctional at the same time.
-The cost isn't always visible on a balance sheet — it's the revenue not pursued, the employee who quit because they couldn't work inside the chaos, the decision that sat untouched for six months because nobody wanted to force it.
+The cost isn't always visible on a balance sheet — it's the revenue not pursued, the non-family employee who quit because they couldn't work inside the chaos, the decision that sat untouched for six months because nobody wanted to force it.
 That's what coaching addresses.
 And that's what it costs when nothing changes.

 How quickly can a business coach help when family is involved?